-The Antiques Centre Amsterdam (previously known as De Looier) is the largest indoor antiques market in the Netherlands.
+The Antiques Centre Amsterdam (previously known as De Looier) is the largest indoor antiques market in the Netherlands covering 1,750m².
 Located at Elandsgracht 109 (a short walk from Leidseplein), it has 55 dealers stands offering a diverse range of antiques for sale.
 You will find glassware, ceramics, porcelain, gold, silver, paintings, prints, ornamental pieces and more.
-Open Mon, Wed-Fri 1100-1800, Sat-Sun 1100-1700, closed Tuesdays.
+Open Wed-Mon 1100-1700, closed Tuesdays.
 There is an onsite café called Brasserie Blazer.
 3 days a week (Wed/Sat/Sun) people can rent table space to sell their antiques.

 Coin and Stamp Market (Postzegelmarkt)